HSSBoston/hri-intervention/README.md

 As I researched the issue, I learned that what I had seen on the tennis court was not unusual.
 Heat risk is not limited to midsummer or hot climates; students can be especially vulnerable early in the season, before their bodies have had time to adjust to the heat.
 Yet this risk is not always communicated to students; my school and neighboring teams, for example, lack preseason heat-safety education.

-In the literature, many student interventions still focus mainly on hydration, rather than broader prevention, recognition, and response.
-These experience, observation, and findings led me to this educational intervention project.
+I also found that many student-focused interventions emphasize hydration without fully addressing prevention, early recognition, and emergency response.
+My own experience, what I saw happen to my teammates, and the gaps I found in existing education ultimately shaped this project: an effort to give students the heat-safety knowledge I wish my teammates and I had received before stepping onto the court.